usc-isi-i2/t2wml-annotation/docs/index.md

 - at max one column annotated as `main subject`
 - one of `main subject` or `location` should be present
 - at least one column annotated as `variable`
+- dataset metadata

-### Step 3: Upload the Annotated Spreadsheet
+### Step 2: Upload the Annotated Spreadsheet

 Next step is to upload the annotated spreadsheet to Datamart using the `/datasets/{dataset_id}/annotated` API.
-An example is shown in `Upload an Annotated Spreadsheet section` in the [jupyter notebook](Upload an Annotated spreadsheet)
+An example is shown in `Upload an Annotated Spreadsheet section` in the [jupyter notebook](https://github.com/usc-isi-i2/datamart-api/blob/master/Datamart%20Data%20API%20Demo.ipynb)

-**Note: The Annotated Spreadsheet should be an Excel file with  `.xlsx` extension.**
+**Note: The Annotated Spreadsheet can be an Excel file with  `.xlsx` extension or a csv file with `.csv` extension.**

 ### Step 4: Get Canonical data for the `variables` created